magomimmo/modern-cljs/doc/tutorial-07.md

-If you now list your `resources/public/js` directory you can immediately see the size difference of `modern_dbg.js` and `modern_pre.js`, the latter being 30% less than the former, but still more than 700KB.
+If you now list your `resources/public/js` directory you can immediately see the size difference of `modern_dbg.js` and `modern_pre.js`, the latter being 30% smaller than the former, but still more than 700KB.

 ```bash
 ls -lah resources/public/js/